Douglas DC-1: Design and development

 Donald Douglas was initially reluctant to participate in the invitation from TWA.
 He doubted that there would be a market for 100 aircraft, the number of sales necessary to cover development costs.
 Nevertheless, he submitted a design consisting of an all-metal, low-wing, twin-engined aircraft seating 12 passengers, a crew of two and a flight attendant.
 The aircraft exceeded the specifications of TWA even with only two engines, principally through the use of controllable pitch propellers.
 It was insulated against noise, heated, and fully capable of both flying and performing a controlled takeoff or landing on one engine.

-Don Douglas stated in a 1935 article on the DC-2 that the first DC-1 cost $325,000 to design and build.
+Donald Douglas stated in 1935 that the first DC-1 cost $325,000 to design and build.

 Operational history

 Only one aircraft was produced.
-The prototype made its maiden flight on July 1, 1933, flown by Carl Cover.
+The prototype first flew on July 1, 1933, flown by Carl Cover.
 It was given the model name DC-1, or Douglas Commercial Model 1.
 During a half-year of testing, it performed more than 200 test flights and demonstrated its superiority over the most-used airliners at that time, the Ford Trimotor and Fokker Trimotor.
 It was flown across the United States on February 19, 1934, making the journey in the record time of 13 hours 5 minutes.

 TWA accepted the aircraft on 15 September 1933 with a few modifications (mainly increasing seating to 14 passengers and adding more powerful engines) and subsequently ordered 20 examples of the developed production model which was named the Douglas DC-2.

 The DC-1 was sold to Lord Forbes in the United Kingdom in May 1938, who operated it for a few months before selling it in France in October 1938.
 It was then sold to Líneas Aéreas Postales Españolas (L.A.P.E.) in Spain in November 1938 and was also used by the Spanish Republican Air Force as a transport aircraft.
-Later operated by Iberia Airlines from July 1939 with the name Negron, it force-landed at Málaga, Spain, on October 4, 1940 and was damaged beyond repair.
+It was later operated by Iberia Airlines from July 1939 with the name Negron; it force-landed at Málaga Airport, Spain, on October 4, 1940 and was damaged beyond repair.